solana-labs/solana/README.md

 The snap supports running a leader, validator or leader+drone node as a system daemon.

-Run `sudo snap get solana` to view the current daemon configuration, and `sudo snap logs -f solana` to view the daemon logs.
+Run `sudo snap get solana` to view the current daemon configuration.
+To view daemon logs:
+1. Run `sudo snap logs -n=all solana` to view the daemon initialization log
+2. Runtime logging can be found under `/var/snap/solana/current/leader/`, `/var/snap/solana/current/validator/`, or `/var/snap/solana/current/drone/` depending
+on which `mode=` was selected.
+Within each log directory the file `current` contains the latest log, and the files `*.s` (if present) contain older rotated logs.

 Disable the daemon at any time by running:
 ```bash